M0NsTeRRR/Homelab-infra/README.md

 Install dependencies `apt install -y ipv6calc jq`

 fill `account.hcl` based on `account.example`

-Infrastructure is split in 2 parts :
-- dmz
-- lab

 **Command must be run in one of this two directories (dmz/lab/vpn)**